High Rate of Uninsured Drivers in Illinois

-According to the most recent statistics, there are more than 8 million licensed drivers in the state of Illinois.
-Although drivers must show proof of insurance in order to register their car, they can cancel the insurance shortly after that.
+According to the most recent statistics, more than 8 million licensed drivers are in Illinois.
+Although drivers must show proof of insurance to register their car, they can cancel it shortly after.
 As a result, more than 13 percent of Illinois drivers are uninsured.

 The primary means that uninsured drivers are discovered is when they are stopped for a moving violation.
 If they do not have proof of insurance, they may be fined up to $1,000 and have their registration and driver’s license suspended.

-Illinois is attempting to enforce the insurance requirement by sending out approximately 300,000 random audit letters every year requiring people to show proof of insurance.
-If they fail to do so, their registration and driving privileges can be suspended.
+Illinois is attempting to enforce the insurance requirement by sending out approximately 300,000 random annual audit letters requiring people to show proof of insurance.
+If they fail, their registration and driving privileges can be suspended.

 Types of Accidents for Which You Can Collect Under Your Uninsured Motorist Policy

 Not all accidents involving uninsured motorists are covered.
 If another vehicle cuts in front of you, causing you to run off the road and have an accident, like hit a tree, roll your car, or land in a ditch, for example, but the other car had no physical contact with your vehicle, there is no coverage.